sopra-fs24-group-36/server/contributions.md

 ## Description
 - manually append the two development tasks they completed during the week
 - entry should consist of the date, your name, links to the github issues you worked on and optionally a short description

 ## Week 3

 ### Sarina
 - 17.04, [#29](https://github.com/sopra-fs24-group-36/server/issues/29) and [#89](https://github.com/sopra-fs24-group-36/server/issues/89), added the two REST endpoints to the systems including the tests
 - 20.04, regarding all issues involving groups, I added all the tests for all the group REST endpoints
+- 22.04, [#72](https://github.com/sopra-fs24-group-36/server/issues/72), finished the persistence of the server

 ### Jazz
 - 16.04, [#31](https://github.com/sopra-fs24-group-36/client/issues/31) the 3 most recently added recipes are shown on the home page, if the user has no recipes "no recipes yet" is displayed